 [Course Goals] The goal is to understand fundamental theory of probability and to be capable of using well-known distributions to analysis and design.
-It is also required that students understand the fundamentals on population and samples, and principle of statistical estimation and testing
+It is also required that students understand the fundamentals on population and samples, and principle of statistical estimation and testing.

-Theme Class number of times Description Introduction 1 Role of probabilistic and statistical approach in global engineering and in other Introduction 1 engineering fields.
+Theme Class number of times Description Intro du ation Role of probabilistic and statistical approach in global engineering and in other Introduction 1 engineering fields.
 The concept and basic theory on probability: random variables, probability Basic theory for 4 mass function, probability density function, distribution function, Bayes ' probabilistic analysis 4 theorem, moment generating function, characteristic function, multi-dimensional distribution, transform of random variables.
-Drobability Probability distributions often used in global engineering are introduced: Probability 4 Bernoulli series and binomial distribution, Poisson series and distribution, distribution models normal distribution, return period.
+Duchahility Probability distributions often used in global engineering are introduced: Probability 4 Bernoulli series and binomial distribution, Poisson series and distribution, distribution models normal distribution, return period.
 Statistical estimation 3 Basic theory on sampling.
 Chi-square, t-, and F-distributions.
-Methods for and testing 5 statistical estimation and testing.
-Malting night and local 2 Basic methods in multivariate analysis: regression analysis and principal Multivariate analysis component analysis.
+Methods for and testing 3 statistical estimation and testing.
+Multivariate analysis 2 Basic methods in multivariate analysis: regression analysis and principal component analysis.
 Attainment check 1 Evaluation of the attaiment level.

-[Textbook] Kitamura,S and Hori,T(eds.): An introduction to Probability and Statistics for Engineering, Asakura Publishing Co., Ltd.,
+【Textbook】Kitamura,S and Hori,T(eds.): An introduction to Probability and Statistics for Engineering, Asakura Publishing Co., Ltd.,

-[Textbook(supplemental)] Supplemental materials will be introduced in the class.
+【Textbook(supplemental)】Supplemental materials will be introduced in the class.